The Story of Kids Company and the Centre for Policy Studies

 Their report, titled ‘Enough is Enough’, was damning in its depiction of the true nature of Cameron’s “big society”, and the scale of the “numbers of children” implicated in the failings: “countless numbers of abused, neglected, despairing, and traumatised children and young people”, it observed, “are being spectacularly failed by some statutory services.”
 Perhaps the Cabinet feared a similar independent investigation into the levels of need of the disturbed children and families who were self referring to Kids Company in ever-increasing numbers at exactly this same time.

 Numerous independent organizations investigated and evaluated Kids Company’s work over this period, including the UCL Developmental Risk and Resilience Unit, the London School of Economics (LSE), Kings College London Institute of Psychiatry, University of Cambridge Department of Developmental Psychiatry, the Anna Freud Centre, the Centre for Social Justice, the Tavistock and Portman NHS Trust, and the University of East London.
 All of them were aware of the numbers of children involved in the charity, the complex needs of the often very disturbed children and families who were self-referring, and the efficacy of its programme.
-This extensive research was shared with government departments but, oddly, barely any mention of it was made in the parliamentary ‘enquiry’.
+This extensive research was shared with government departments but, oddly, barely any mention of it was made in the parliamentary ‘inquiry’.

-One person who did know of it was Chris Wormald, the permanent Secretary for the DofE, who attempted to correct the false impression that the enquiry was promoting: “You were saying there was no evaluation evidence”, he told the parliamentary committee.
+One person who did know of it was Chris Wormald, the permanent Secretary for the DofE, who attempted to correct the false impression that the inquiry was promoting: “You were saying there was no evaluation evidence”, he told the parliamentary committee.
 “That is not correct.
 I have already quoted the evaluation that we did in 2011, and there was also the LSE study, the UCL study, et cetera.
 There were proper studies writing up this work.”
 As Batmanghelidjh notes, “the political system’s response was to ‘lose’ reports and documents which demonstrated the charity’s efficacy, so that an impression could be created of Kids Company as an inefficient and failing organisation.
 This was a strategy to weaken Kids Company’s message – too many maltreated children are being failed by their government” (Kids).
-Even Tim Loughton, the former children’s minister, admitted to the parliamentary enquiry that “there were clearly quite a lot of papers missing.”
+Even Tim Loughton, the former children’s minister, admitted to the parliamentary inquiry that “there were clearly quite a lot of papers missing.”

 For a link between the CPS’s ideological agenda and the aggressive stories put out in the media to discredit Kids Company to be persuasive or compelling there would really need to be some documentary proof of the CPS’s formal opposition to large charities such as Kids Company, or perhaps some evidence of an agenda to break the link between such charities and state support.